MP Estate Planning UK

 Inheritance tax planning for blended families uk: set your goals and map your family dynamics

-Map family ties before you touch legal documents.
-Start by asking who needs regular income and who should inherit capital later.
+Map your family ties before you touch any legal documents.
+Start by asking the fundamental questions: who needs regular income or a secure home?
+Who should inherit capital later?
+And who might be left vulnerable if no plan is in place?

 inheritance tax planning for blended families uk